-The Greenbelt Plan is a cornerstone of a provincial policy framework that supports building healthy communities.
-It sets boundaries for development to stop sprawl which contributes to our quality of life and protects natural heritage.
+The Greenbelt Plan and Growth Plan are the cornerstone of a provincial policy framework that supports building healthy communities.
+These plans set boundaries for development to stop sprawl, which contributes to our quality of life, local food economy and protects natural heritage.
 There is a misconception that the Greenbelt Plan affects land prices.
-On the contrary, land values are not affected by the Greenbelt.
-Studies show there are many factors contributing to the high cost of housing, see the RBC and Pembina Institute Report, Priced Out: Understanding the factors affecting home prices in the GTA.
+On the contrary, land values are not affected by the Greenbelt and studies show there are many factors contributing to the high cost of housing.

 Protecting Farmland, and Supporting our Local Food System

 Farms in the Greenbelt generate $35 billion in revenue for the agri-food industry, providing local food for farmers’ markets, restaurants and grocery stores.
 Between 1996 and 2001, 16 per cent of farmland in Ontario was lost to development.
-The Ontario Federation of Agriculture estimates Ontario is still losing 100 acres of farmland each day.
+Beyond the Greenbelt, the Ontario Federation of Agriculture estimates Ontario is still losing 100 acres of farmland each day.
 The Greenbelt ensures Ontarians have access to fresh, local food sources.